Hirut Meshesha: Career

 In April 2019, she competed at the African U18 and U20 Championships, which were held in Abidjan, Ivory Coast, and won the silver medal at 800m in the under-20 women category.
 A month later, she won the women's 800 metres at the Ethiopian Athletics Championships.
 In August, Meshesha represented Ethiopia at the 2019 African Games held in Rabat, Morocco and won the gold medal in the 800m event.

 She earned the bronze medal for the women's 1500 metres at the 2022 World Indoor Championships held in Belgrade, Serbia.
-Her compatriot Gudaf Tsegay led and Ethiopian medals sweep as Axumawit Embaye came second.
+Her compatriot Gudaf Tsegay led an Ethiopian medals sweep as Axumawit Embaye came second.